marcosarto/automate-workstation-deployment/README.md

 # automate-workstation-deployment

 ## TODO
-Add starship to bash and powershell
+Add starship to powershell
+Install fish and append to ~/.bashrc